 A project group very soon gave birth to the International Documentary Film Festival Association with the goal to preserve and advance the festival.

-From 2002, under its new director Hermann Barth, DOK.fest Munich developed into one of the most important festivals worldwide for feature length creative documentaries, a "best-of"-festival, not obliged to show world premieres, but to reflect what may be - from a certain distance - regarded as the most interesting creative documentaries of the year.
+From 2002, under its new director Hermann Barth, DOK.fest München developed into one of the most important festivals worldwide for feature length creative documentaries, a "best-of"-festival, not obliged to show world premieres, but to reflect what may be – from a certain distance – regarded as the most interesting creative documentaries of the year.

 In 2009, Hermann Barth resigned from the festival.

 The new festival director Daniel Sponsel with the initial support by Christian Pfeil.
-Daniel Sponsel will build on the success of the biggest feature documentary film festival in Germany with new sections and new festival venues - the City and Atelier cinemas.
+Daniel Sponsel will build on the success of the biggest feature documentary film festival in Germany with new sections and new festival venues – the City and Atelier cinemas.
 In 2011 DOK.forum was also set up.
 Since then the platform for industry and new talent has offered professional guests and other interested parties a wide range of topics to discuss from the perspective of documentary work.
-In 2018 the festival celebrated a new audience record with 45,000 visitors.

 Since 2019, DOK.fest München is the largest documentary film festival in Germany and has become one of the most relevant platforms for documentary film in Europe.

 Due to COVID-19 containment measures, the festival will temporarily take place online in 2020 and 2021.
 In 2022 and 2023, the festival and the educational platform DOK.education were held in dual format, on the digital screen and at home on the home screen.
 The industry platform DOK.forum (marketplace and perspectives) took place hybrid in 2022 and 2023 – both on-site and online at the same time.